 Jewish beliefs center on the conviction that there is only one God.
 This was a minority view in its time, but monotheism is now dominant in the western world—thanks to the influence of Judaism on the powerful religions of Christianity and Islam.

 Today, approximately 14 million people identify themselves as Jews.
-There are three main branches of Judaism, each with different approaches to religious life.
+There are three main branches of Judaism, each with different approaches to religious life: Orthodox; Conservative; and Reform.
 Jewish life is rich in traditions, rituals and holidays, which commemorate the past, celebrate the present, and express hope for the future.

 In Judaism, life is marked by numerous special days in which adherents take time out of their everyday lives to stop work and focus on God and his mitzvot (commandments... read more

 Judaism is one of the oldest religions in the world.
 Their sacred text, the Hebrew Bible, teaches several doctrines - such as those about God, the Messiah, human beings, and... read more

 Judaism is one of the oldest religions in the world.
 While adherents are bonded by certain core beliefs, there is also diversity within the faith.... read more

 History is of the utmost importance in Judaism.
 Whereas the sacred texts of most ancient religions focus on myths and philosophical concepts, the Jewish Bible is centered around historical narrative... read more

 In Judaism, rituals and religious observances are grounded in Jewish law (halakhah, lit. "the path one walks."
 An elaborate framework of divine mitzvot, or commandments, combined... read more